- In the Community

 In August 1993, it was determined that groundwater at the site was contaminated with TCE.
 Working closely with the NJDEP, the Corporation installed more than 40 monitoring wells to measure the extent of TCE in groundwater.
 Based on the findings, it was determined that a pump-and-treat system would best clean up the contamination.
 The system was installed and began operating in July 2003.

 The treatment system was designed to collect the groundwater and remove the contamination in an aboveground processing facility, and has prevented contamination from entering Crab Brook.
-Groundwater contamination has decreased significantly since the system was implemented, and water quality continues to improve.
-The system has been temporarily shut down while repairs are completed and optimization opportunities are evaluated.
+Groundwater contamination has decreased significantly since the system was implemented, and water quality is near or below NJDEP cleanup levels.
+Groundwater concentrations in the vicinity of the treatment system have been below NJDEP cleanup levels for several years.
+As a result, the system has been permanently shut down and the treatment equipment has been decommissioned and sent to a recycling facility.

-Lockheed Martin also is investigating the possibility that contaminated vapor from the groundwater is entering indoor air in buildings near the site.
-The investigation includes the Walmart at Watchung Square Mall and several ground floor residences at the Crystal Ridge Club apartment complex.
-Both sites are closest to the original contamination source and to the highest levels of TCE remaining in shallow groundwater.
-Indoor air quality was measured in July 2011 to determine if vapors are entering structures from the ground below.
+Lockheed Martin also investigated the possibility that contaminated vapor from the groundwater is entering indoor air in buildings near the site.
+The investigation includes the Walmart at Watchung Square Mall, the Avalon Watchung apartment complex, and the Regency Village Condominiums property.
+All three sites are closest to the original contamination source and to the highest levels of TCE remaining in shallow groundwater.
+Indoor air quality was measured in 2011, 2012, and 2013 to determine if vapors are entering structures from the ground below.
+In addition, soil vapor samples were collected beneath the foundations at the Walmart, all 16 buildings at Avalon Watchung, and eight buildings at Regency Village to evaluate whether sub-slab soil gas was present.